DataZoe/CustomVisuals/gradient-card.md

 The **Gradient Card** is a custom Power BI visual that displays key metrics as visually appealing cards with customizable gradient backgrounds.
 It supports single cards or small multiples (multiple cards in a grid layout), making it ideal for KPI dashboards, scorecards, and executive summaries.
 Each card can display a primary value, comparison/target value, progress bar, badge indicator, and optional icon.

+**Inspiration:** This visual was inspired by [Charles Edward's SVG card concept](https://www.linkedin.com/posts/edward-charles-085025b1_last-weekend-i-spoke-with-adrian-liu-about-activity-7400397799328083968-l04h).
+Thank you Charles for sharing your creative approach!

 ---

 ## 2. Key Benefits